Subgradient Regularized Multivariate Convex Regression at Scale: Additional Experiment Details

 \subsection{Real dataset details}

-This dataset is taken from~\cite{mekaroonreung2012estimating} and is available from \url{http://ampd.epa.gov/ampd/}; and has been recently used in~\cite{mazumder2018computational,bertsimas2021sparse}.
-We apply the log-transformation on all features and the response, and consider a training set with $n=30,000$ and $d=4$.
-We perturb the responses with iid Gaussian noise with mean zero and variance $\text{Var}(y)/3$.\\ {\bf RD2:} This is taken from~\cite{ramsey2012statistical} and is the \code{ex1029} dataset available from \code{R} package \code{Sleuth2}.
-RD2 has been used in earlier work~\cite{hannah2013multivariate,balazs2016convex}.
+These are taken from~\url{https://archive.ics.uci.edu/ml/datasets/Gas+Turbine+CO+and+NOx+Emission+Data+Set}, and were studied in~\cite{kaya2019predicting}.
+The dataset has $36{,}733$ samples.
+RD1 has CO as response with features: AP, AFDP, GTEP, CDP.
+RD2 has NOx as response with features: AT, AP, AH, AFDP.
+We apply the log-transform on the responses.
+Each training set has $n=10,000$ and $d=4$, with the remaining set aside for testing.\\ {\bf RD3, RD4:} These two datasets are taken from~\url{https://archive.ics.uci.edu/ml/datasets/Beijing+Multi-Site+Air-Quality+Data}; and have been studied in~\cite{zhang2017cautionary}. {This dataset has approximately $420,768$ samples; we select SO2, NO2, CO, O3 as features.} We apply the log-transform on all features and both responses PM2.5 and PM10.
+Each training dataset has $n=10,000$ and $d=4$ (remaining samples used for testing).\\ {\bf RD5:} This dataset is taken from~\url{https://archive.ics.uci.edu/ml/datasets/Beijing+PM2.5+Data}; and has been studied in~\cite{liang2015assessing}.
+We use PM2.5 as response with features: DEWP, TEMP, PRES, Iws.
+We use a log-transform of all features and response; and consider a training set with $n=10,000$ and $d=4$. \\ {\bf RD6:} This dataset is taken from~\url{https://archive.ics.uci.edu/ml/datasets/combined+cycle+power+plant}; and has been studied in~\cite{kaya2012local,tufekci2014prediction}.
+We consider a training set with $n=5,000$ and $d=4$. \\ {\bf RD7:} This dataset taken from~\cite{mekaroonreung2012estimating}, is available at \url{http://ampd.epa.gov/ampd/}, and has been recently used in~\cite{mazumder2018computational,bertsimas2021sparse}.
+We apply the log-transformation on all features and the response, and consider a training set with $n=30,000$ and $d=4$.\\ {\bf RD8:} This is taken from~\cite{ramsey2012statistical} and is the \code{ex1029} dataset available from \code{R} package \code{Sleuth2}---see also~\cite{hannah2013multivariate,balazs2016convex}.
 We first winsorize the data by excluding the samples that have response with score $\geq 2$; and consider a training set with $n=15,000$ and $d=4$.
 Following~\cite{balazs2016convex}, we apply the transformation $x\mapsto 1.2^x$ to the education variable.